 Inside room 286, loud chants of “Justice for Brandon Lee” in Tagalog could be heard coming from those present at the event.
 Approximately 15 people were in attendance, as well as leaders from the local Filipino community and members of SFSU League of Filipino Students.

-Lee, also a human rights and environmental activist, was attacked by an armed assailant attempting to murder him in the Philippines back in 2019.
-The attack left him disabled and five years later, there is still no investigation of the incident by the United States or the Philippines.
+Lee, also a human rights and environmental activist, was attacked by an armed assailant who attempted to murder him in the Philippines back in 2019.
+The attack left him disabled and five years later, there has still been no investigation of the incident by the United States or the Philippines.

 Lee’s lawyers pressed Ferrer to facilitate a meeting with the Philippines’ ambassador to the U.S. Jose Manuel Romualdez and Lee to address the alleged red-tagging of SFSU.